 Migrating eCommerce Platforms with Encrypted or Tokenized Credit Cards

-If an eCommerce platform is not working for you and you’re trying to migrate but you have a ton of existing encrypted credit cards or tokens in that platform, clients are scared to migrate it into another platform.
+If an eCommerce platform is not working for you and you’re trying to migrate but you have a ton of existing encrypted credit cards or tokens in that platform, clients are scared to migrate it to another platform.
 And what we’re saying is don’t be scared, this process is actually pretty straightforward.
 Here are the companies that we would need to contact.

 We need to have access to your payment providers, like Worldpay or a third party who might be handling your recurring payments, like Bold Commerce.
 Then we’ll ask which platform you’re going to, say if you’re migrating from Volusion to BigCommerce.